rlinslab/rlinslab.github.io/software.md

 [SuAVE](https://github.com/SuAVE-Software/source_v2.0)
 ======
-A software was developed to calculate the effect of curvature of chemical interfaces
+A software that calculates the effect of curvature of chemical interfaces